Board of directors

 Dariusz Prończuk specializes in the financial services, IT and construction materials sectors.
 He has led 20 investments at EI, including those in AVG Technologies, Comp Rzeszów (now Asseco Poland), Kruk, Skarbiec Holding, Lukas and Magellan.
 Before joining EI, Dariusz worked in consulting and was vice president of the investment bank Hejka Michna.

 Joined EI in 1993

 Michał Rusiecki is responsible for investments in the food retail, FMCG, healthcare, industrial and energy sectors.
-He has led almost 20 transactions, including Dino, UOS, Wento and Nu-Med.
+He has led almost 20 transactions, including Dino, Wento and Nu-Med Grupa.
 Before moving into private equity, Michał worked at the Polish Ministry of Privatization and at the University of Warsaw.

 Joined EI in 1992